100 Sights in Hanover, Germany (with Map and Images)

 Zu den heiligen Engeln is a Catholic parish and church in Hanover-Kirchrode, Lower Saxony, Germany.
 The church was built in 1964 on a design by Josef Bieling, and was remodeled in 2014.
 It is now the parish church of a larger parish, serving the district Kirchrode-Bemerode-Wülferode.
 It belongs to the deanery of Hanover and the Diocese of Hildesheim.
 The church is dedicated to the angels.

-The cemetery on the bank of the Maschsee in Hanover is a cemetery-protected cemetery in honor of the 526 prisoners of war and concentration camp prisoners of various nationalities, including 154 citizens of the former Soviet Union, who murdered on April 6, 1945 by members of the Gestapo control center in Hanover were.
-While these war end crimes of the Nazis were to serve to cover up injustice and cruelty, the creation of the honor cemetery on the Arthurian bank on the north bank of the Maschsee was deliberately chosen a central inner-city location behind the new town hall.
+The Cemetery of Honour on the north shore of the Maschsee in Hanover is a listed cemetery created in 1945 in honour of a total of 526 prisoners of war and concentration camp prisoners of various nationalities, including 154 citizens of the former Soviet Union, who were murdered on 6 April 1945 by members of the Gestapo headquarters in Hanover.
+While these crimes committed by the Nazis at the end of the war were intended to cover up injustice and cruelty, the creation of the cemetery of honour on the Arthur-Menge-Ufer on the north shore of the Maschsee was deliberately chosen as a central inner-city location behind the New Town Hall for commemoration.

 The Evangelical Kronsberg Church Centre is a place of worship in the Kronsberg neighbourhood of Hanover, in Lower Saxony, Germany.
 The Church belongs to the St. Johannis-Kirchengemeinde Bemerode parish, within the Evangelical-Lutheran Church of Hanover.
 The church centre is a simultaneum, hosting Baptists as well as Lutherans for prayer services.